How to White Label WordPress Login and Dashboard

-When you white label the WordPress Login and Dashboard, it allows you to customize the WordPress admin area.
+When you white label WordPress, it allows you to customize the WordPress admin area.
 You can replace the default WordPress branding with your own or your clients branding and hide unnecessary items to create a more streamlined interface for your clients or users.

-What are the benefits when you White Label a website?
+What are the benefits when you White Label WordPress?